-On November 5, 2020, the Company received \$10,000,000 in net proceeds from issuance of an unsecured promissory note with face amount of \$10,220,000, which was amended in November 2021 and became convertible.
+On November 5, 2020, the Company received \$10,000,000 in net proceeds from the issuance of an unsecured promissory note with a face amount of \$10,220,000, which was amended in November 2021 and became convertible.
 Debt issuance costs totaling \$228,032 were recorded as debt discount and were deducted from the principal in the accompanying consolidated balance sheets.
 The debt discount was amortized as a component of interest expense over the 14-month term of the underlying debt using the effective interest method.
 The note bore interest at a rate of 7.5% per annum and was due to mature January 1, 2022.
-On November 16, 2021, the Company entered into a note amendment which, among other things, (i) extended the maturity date to January 1, 2023, (ii) increased the interest rate from 7.5% per annum to 10% per annum beginning on January 1, 2022, and (iii) provided for the lender's right to redeem some or all of the outstanding balance of the note for shares of the Company's common stock beginning July 1, 2022, subject to certain limitations.
-The Company may prepay all or a portion of the note at any time by paying 105% of the outstanding balance elected for pre-payment.
+On November 16, 2021, the Company entered into a note amendment, which, among other things, (i) extended the maturity date to January 1, 2023, (ii) increased the interest rate from 7.5% per annum to 10% per annum beginning on January 1, 2022, and (iii) provided for the lender's right to redeem some or all of the outstanding balance of the note for shares of the Company's common stock beginning July 1, 2022, subject to certain limitations.
 The amendment was accounted for as an extinguishment of the old promissory note.
-As a result, the Company recorded a loss on debt extinguishment of \$1,025,402 which is the difference between the fair value of the amended promissory note and the net carrying value of the old promissory note which includes \$26,488 of unamortized debt discount and lender fees of \$552,633.
-The amended promissory note includes redemption options whereby beginning on July 1, 2022, the holder has the option to redeem up to \$2,000,000 of outstanding principal and accrued and unpaid interest per calendar month for shares of the Company's common stock at a redemption price equal to 75% of the lowest closing bid price in the three trading days immediately preceding the date the holder delivers written notice.
-The Company elected to account for the amended promissory note at fair value (Note 4) and is not required to bifurcate the redemption options as derivatives.
-Since the redemption options provide the lender with the right to put the total outstanding principal and interest back to the Company within one year from the balance sheet date, the entire amount is classified as a current liability.
-As of March 31, 2022, the aggregate unpaid principal and interest outstanding and the fair value of the amended promissory note were \$12,011,115 and \$12,557,521, respectively.
+As a result, the Company recorded a loss on debt extinguishment of \$1,025,402, which is the difference between the fair value of the amended promissory note and the net carrying value of the old promissory note, which includes \$26,488 of unamortized debt discount and lender fees of \$552,633.
+The amended promissory note included redemption options whereby beginning on July 1, 2022, the holder had the option to redeem up to \$2,000,000 of outstanding principal and accrued and unpaid interest per calendar month for shares of the Company's common stock at a redemption price equal to 75% of the lowest closing bid price in the three trading days immediately preceding the date the holder delivers written notice.
+The Company elected to account for the amended promissory note at fair value (Note 4) and was not required to bifurcate the redemption options as derivatives.